helenzhou6/FAC-Notes/weekSix.md

 release_date | date | not null
 publisher_id | integer | foreign key (publishers.id)

+* Can't stress enough the importance of designing a good schema reflective of the project during architecturing
+    * Can use sites like [draw](https://www.draw.io/)
+* When naming tables in SQL - beware of terms that can't be used for names (e.g. `user`)

 #### Retrieving data using basic SQL
 * Using [`SELECT`](https://www.w3schools.com/sql/sql_select.asp), to retrieve all the information from the a table - `SELECT [* for everything or column name, column 2 name] FROM [table name]`
 * Using `SELECT`, retrieve a list of *only* _column 1 name_ and _column 2 name_ from the _table name_ - `SELECT [column 1 name, column 2 name] FROM [table name]`